Film and Publication Board: The Spear

 In 2012, the Goodman Gallery in Cape Town, showcased a painting by artist Brett Murray.
 It depicted President Jacob Zuma in a pose reminiscent of Lenin, but with fully exposed genitalia.
 The painting drew swift condemnation from the ANC ruling party, who condemned the artist, the artwork, and all media outlets who had published images of the painting.

-Shortly after, the Film and Publication board sent five assessors to provide a rating for the artwork - a move that was harshly criticized for being well outside its mandate, and beyond the remit of the purpose of the FPB.
+Shortly after, the Film and Publication board sent five assessors to provide a rating for the artwork, a move that was harshly criticized for being well outside its mandate, and beyond the remit of the purpose of the FPB.
 Despite this, the FPB issued an "16N" rating, which meant that the Gallery could no longer publicly show the painting if there were children in the building.

 During the classification proceedings, there were allegations that the FPB was acting outside its statutory remit, and that specific members had made statements or asked questions implying that it was entitled to censor political opinions and restrict freedom of the press.

 This decision was later appealed following a public backlash, and amidst accusations of state-led censorship.
 Upon appeal in October 2012, the FPB set aside its original rating, thereby effectively de-classifying the painting.
 This had taken place after the painting was famously defaced and sold, which rendered the ruling moot on practical terms.

 Online Regulation Bill

 In March 2015, the FPB gazetted a notice inviting public comment on a Draft Online Regulation policy, which sought sweeping new powers to police and regulate all aspects of content on the internet.
-In this draft policy, the FPB sought to classify all manner of content, including, for instance, user-submitted videos to sites such as YouTube, which would require all such content to first be classified by the FPB at a charge and labeled as FPB-approved before it would be allowed to be legally published online.
+In this draft policy, the FPB sought to classify all manner of content, including, for instance, user-submitted videos to sites such as YouTube, which would require all such content to first be classified by the FPB at a charge and labelled as FPB-approved before it would be allowed to be legally published online.

 Specifically, the following sections from the draft detail the broadness of the powers FPB seek: